penguinwang96825/Text-Classifier-for-UtaPass-and-KKBOX/README.md

 ```

 ## Future Roadmap
 It is completely possible to use only raw text as input for making predictions.
-The most important thing is to be able to extract the relevant features from this raw source of data.
-Although the accuracy of the models are really low and need more improvement, I have done a practice with a full harvest.
+The most important thing is to extract the relevant features from this raw source of data.
+Although the models don't perform well and need more improvement, I have done a practise with a full harvest.

-Text binary classifier is a meat-and-potatoes issue for most sentiment analysis, and there are still many things can be done on this topic.
-Future works might construct the multi-class text classifier to divide consumer reviews by different issue types.
-(Function, UI, Crash, Truncate, Subscription, Server, Enhancement, Other)
+Text binary classifier is a meat-and-potatoes issue for most sentiment analysis, and there are still many things can be done on this task.
+Future works might construct the multi-class text classifier to separate customers' reviews into different issue types. (e.g. Function, UI, Crash, Truncate, Subscription, Server, Enhancement, Other)